GiovanniBaccichet/RAFT/README.md

 [![Network topology - testing the implementation][net-topology]](https://github.com/GiovanniBaccichet/RAFT)

-In order to work with a controlled environment, to properly asses the correctness of the implementation, we decided to virtualize the 5 hosts, plus a router and a switch to network them together.
-The challenge was to test the above mentioned failures:
+In order to work with a controlled environment, to properly assess the correctness of the implementation, we decided to virtualize the 5 hosts, plus a router and a switch to network them together.
+The challenge was to test the above-mentioned failures:

 - **Links** can have **omissions**;
 - **Links** can have **delays**;